L3v0V3ls0/MicrocopAssignment/README.md

 For authorization you can use the API key [696ec393-f2c8-8332-ba2a-f7254f58ba4a].
 In swagger you use it by clicking the green button Authorize in the upper right corner.
 Inputing the Api key and clicking authorize.

 ## POSSIBLE IMPROVEMENTS
+Probably with this being a small application the use of minimal api would be more logical instead of the controllers.

 The docker container should be made in a way where the docker container is pointing to a /data and /logs folder in the host file system. so the database and logs do not get destroyed with the container and are permanent.
 I was not able to do this because of windows host7ubuntu docker security problems.

 Testing
 This is my weak point, i have not done much much with auto testing the applications before.
 This was the biggest learning experinece on the biggest unknow of the assignment.
 I hope the unit test i wrote for the application are going in the correct direction.

 It would also be good to write some integration tests that would create a mock Sqlite database and test the application from api call to the database.

+.
+.
+.